jmason33333-ux/Docent/rag/Series/The Stormlight Archive/books/the-way-of-kings/chapters/prologue.md

 ---

 ## Confusion Points / "Wait, What?"
 Moments
-- 🔴 **Szeth's identity as Truthless:** Readers may be confused about what "Truthless" means and its implications.
-This term indicates a significant cultural and personal status for Szeth.
+- 🟡 **Szeth's "Truthless" status:** Readers often wonder what being Truthless means; it implies a loss of honor and exile in Shin culture.
-- 🟡 **The black sphere's purpose:** Gavilar's insistence on Szeth taking the sphere hints at its importance, leaving readers questioning its significance.
+- 🔴 **The black sphere:** Its significance is not explained, leaving readers curious about its importance.

 ---

 ## Callbacks / Connections to Earlier Chapters
-- **N/A** — This is the prologue, so no earlier chapters to reference.
+- **N/A** — This is the opening scene, establishing the tone and setting.

 ---

 ## Foreshadowing / Setup
-- **Gavilar's message to Dalinar:** Suggests future importance in the narrative.
-- **The mysterious black sphere:** Likely significant to future events.
+- **The black sphere** — Gavilar's insistence on its protection hints at future importance.
+- **The phrase "the most important words a man can say"** — Suggests deeper themes to be explored.

 ---

 ## Themes / Subtext
-- **Duty and Honor:** Szeth's actions reflect the complex interplay between duty and personal beliefs.
-- **Betrayal:** The paradox of Szeth's mission from the Parshendi against the backdrop of a peace treaty.
+- **Honor and Duty:** Szeth struggles with his orders versus his personal beliefs.
+- **Betrayal and Trust:** The assassination reveals complex political dynamics.

 ---

 ## Magic / Mechanics (if applicable)
-- **Surgebinding:** Szeth demonstrates the ability to manipulate gravity, allowing him to fight guards and maneuver through the palace.
+- **Surgebinding:** Szeth uses this to manipulate gravity and surface tension, showcasing a unique magical ability.

 ---

 ## Quotes / Memorable Lines
-> "The Parshendi?
-That makes no sense."
-> — Gavilar, upon hearing Szeth's revelation about his employers.

 > "You must take this.
 They must not get it."
-> — Gavilar, entrusting Szeth with the black sphere.
+> — Gavilar, urging Szeth to protect the black sphere

 ---

 ## Rowan's "If Asked" Notes

+**Q: What is Szeth's role in the prologue?**
+A: Szeth is an assassin tasked by the Parshendi to kill King Gavilar.
+He uses his Surgebinding abilities to carry out the mission.

+**Q: Why does Gavilar give Szeth the black sphere?**
+A: Gavilar believes it is crucial to keep the sphere from falling into the wrong hands, hinting at its importance.

-**Q: What does "Truthless" mean?**
+**Q: What does being "Truthless" mean for Szeth?**
-A: It refers to Szeth's status among the Shin, indicating a deep personal and cultural shame.
+A: In Shin culture, being Truthless means Szeth has been exiled and stripped of honor, making him obligated to follow any orders given to him.

+**Q: Who are the Parshendi?**
+A: The Parshendi are the group that hired Szeth to assassinate Gavilar, indicating a complex relationship with the Alethi.

+**Q: Why is Dalinar mentioned in Gavilar's dying words?**
+A: Gavilar entrusts Szeth with a message for Dalinar, suggesting Dalinar's future significance.

+**Q: What are Surgebinding abilities?**
+A: Surgebinding allows Szeth to manipulate gravitational forces and adhere to surfaces, as demonstrated in his combat with the guards.

+**Q: Is the black sphere important?**
+A: Yes, Gavilar's insistence on its protection suggests it holds significant importance in the story.

+**Q: How does Szeth feel about his mission?**
+A: Szeth appears conflicted due to his cultural beliefs but is bound to follow orders as a Truthless.

 **Q: Why does Szeth wear white?**
-A: The Parshendi instructed him to wear white to honor their traditions and ensure Gavilar could see him coming.
+A: Szeth wears white as per the Parshendi tradition to ensure Gavilar sees him coming, highlighting cultural nuances.

-**Q: What is Surgebinding?**
-A: A magical ability that allows Szeth to manipulate gravitational forces, aiding him in combat and movement.
+**Q: What are the "most important words" Gavilar refers to?**
+A: Gavilar's statement suggests a deeper philosophical or thematic thread that will be explored later in the story.